-In Canada sheep production is a relatively small industry compared to that of cattle or chicken with just over one million sheep and lambs raised across the country annually (source: 2016 census).
+In Canada, sheep production is a relatively small industry compared to that of cattle or chicken with just over one million sheep and lambs raised across the country annually.
+There are over 8,000 sheep farms across Canada.
 The most popular breeds in Canada are the Suffolk, Dorset and Rideau Arcott.

 What are the main concerns for sheep welfare?

 Lameness results in pain and suffering experienced by the sheep.
 They have difficulty moving and may be unable to access food and water as easily.
 Foot rot and scald are two common causes of lameness in sheep.
 Both come from a bacterial infection called bacterium Dichelobacter nodosus.
 Foot rot and scald are preventable by keeping feet dry, trimmed, and medicating as needed.